kippig/Final_project/README.md

 Final project 480a, spring 2013

 Description:
-Make you own scale.

-To do: More research on types of scales.

-Progress Log:
-May 15th - First sketch program using perfect fifths.
+Make your own scale.
+You can listen to the different scales.
+The less notes you use the easier it is to hear the difference.